 Growing up in the English countryside she developed her compositional voice under the guidance of village local Sir Richard Stilgoe, and as a teenager received a full scholarship to learn the organ with James McVinnie of Westminster Abbey.
 Jessica has a BMus Hons from The University of Edinburgh, majoring in piano performance under the internationally renowned composer-pianist Tanya Ekanayaka.
 She continued at the University graduating from MSc Composition for Screen in 2016, followed by studies in Sound Production and Recording at The Academy of Music and Sound.

-An internship at Post Electric Studios with Rod Jones (Idlewild) helped Jessica develop her production skills, and she has assisted and been mentored by BAFTA - nominated games composer Gareth Coker (Ori and the Blind Forest, Minecraft, ARK Survival Evolved).
+An internship at Post Electric Studios with Rod Jones (Idlewild) helped Jessica develop her production skills, and she is assistant to games composer Gareth Coker (Ori and the Blind Forest, Minecraft, ARK Survival Evolved).